Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

   ```

 ##  Date
 For date input controls, use the `date` component.
 All proper validations will be applied automatically depending on the metadata defined for your date input control.
 For example, when you have defined a min date and a max date (range of dates) as valid values, then this input control will enable only that range date.

-Additionally, you can keep the default Jaspersoft style of the date input or opt for Material UI styling (from [MUI](https://mui.com/x/react-date-pickers/date-picker/)).
+Additionally, you can keep the default Jaspersoft style of the date input or opt for [Material UI](https://mui.com/x/react-date-pickers/date-picker/) styling.
+If you don't provide any configuration the default styles will be used.

 #### Default styling
 For a date component with default Jaspersoft styling, provide the following configuration:
   ```js
   {